cheap restaurants in Times Square

 Dim Sum Palace: Late-Night Dumplings and Group Dining

 For those who want variety, Dim Sum Palace on 46th Street offers a massive menu of traditional Cantonese small plates.
 It’s one of the few places near Times Square where you can find a large table for a group without a three-week lead time.
 Because they serve dim sum all day (and late into the night), it’s just as good for a quick pre-show lunch as it is for a post-show midnight feast.
+For more information, visit their website.

 • Why I chose it: The “sharing” nature of dim sum makes it the most affordable way to eat a diverse meal in Midtown.
 Plus, their late-night hours are a lifesaver when most of the neighborhood shuts down.